List of Chinese inventions: Compass

-Compass: Although an ancient hematite artifact from the Olmec era in Mexico dating from about 1000 BC indicates the possible use of the lodestone compass long before it was described in China, the Olmecs did not have iron, which the Chinese found could be magnetised by contact with lodestone.
-Descriptions of lodestone attracting iron were made in the Guanzi, Master Lu's Spring and Autumn Annals and Huainanzi.
-The Chinese by the Han dynasty (202 BC – 220 AD) began using north–south oriented lodestone ladle-and-bowl shaped compasses for divination and geomancy and not yet for navigation.
+Compass: Although an ancient hematite artifact from the Olmec-era in Mexico dating from about 1000 BC indicates the possible use of lodestone as a compass long before it was described in China, the Olmecs could not produce iron, which the Chinese found could be magnetised by contact with lodestone.
+Descriptions of lodestone attracting iron were made in the Guanzi, Master Lu's Spring and Autumn Annals and the Huainanzi.
+The Chinese by the Han dynasty (202 BC – 220 AD) began using north–south oriented lodestone ladle-and-bowl shaped compasses for divination and geomancy, but not yet for navigation.
 The Lunheng, written by Han dynasty writer, scientist, and philosopher Wang Chong (27 – c.
 100 AD) stated in chapter 52: "This instrument resembles a spoon and when it is placed on a plate on the ground, the handle points to the south".
 There are, however, two other references under chapter 47 of the same text to the attractive power of a magnet according to Needham (1986), but Li Shu-hua (1954) considers it to be lodestone, and states that there is no explicit mention of a magnet in Lunheng.
-The Chinese polymath Shen Kuo (1031–1095) of the Song dynasty (960–1279) was the first to accurately describe both magnetic declination (in discerning true north) and the magnetic needle compass in his Dream Pool Essays of 1088, and the Song dynasty writer Zhu Yu (fl.
+The Chinese polymath Shen Kuo (1031–1095) of the Song dynasty was the first to accurately describe both magnetic declination (in discerning true north) and the magnetic needle compass in his Dream Pool Essays of 1088, and the Song dynasty writer Zhu Yu (fl.
 12th century) was the first to mention use of the compass specifically for navigation at sea, in his book published in 1119.
-Even before this, however, the Wujing Zongyao military manuscript compiled by 1044 described a thermoremanence compass of heated iron or steel shaped as a fish and placed in a bowl of water which produced a weak magnetic force via remanence and induction; the Wujing Zongyao recorded that it was used as a pathfinder along with the mechanical south-pointing chariot.
+Even before this, however, the 1044 Wujing Zongyao military manuscript described a thermoremanence compass of heated iron or steel shaped as a fish and placed in a bowl of water which produced a weak magnetic force via remanence and induction; the Wujing Zongyao recorded that it was used as a pathfinder along with the mechanical south-pointing chariot.

 Ancient and Imperial China

 Inventions which made their first appearance in late Bronze Age China after the Neolithic era, specifically during and after the Shang dynasty (c.
-1600–1050 BC), and which predate the era of modern China that began on 1912, are listed below in alphabetical order.
+1600–1050 BC), and predating the era of modern China that began in 1912, are listed below in alphabetical order.